Tinpot Hut, Marlborough Sauvignon Blanc

 Vinification

 Fruit was machine harvested in the cool of the night and transported to the winery as quickly as possible.
 The grapes underwent gentle pressing to ensure minimal skin contact.
-The must was cold settled for 48 hours before being racked to stainless steel tanks for inoculation.
+The must was cold settled before being racked to stainless steel tanks for inoculation.
 Fermentation took place at cool temperatures to preserve freshness and aromatics in the wine.

 Tasting Notes & Technical Details